Can't choose between an Allez, Tarmac and Roubaix? We shed some light upon the differences to help you decide

 - Pro Bike: Dan Martin’s Specialized Tarmac S-Works

 The aluminium Specialized Allez has been a firm favourite for decades.
 It’s an all-rounder that pitches at an affordable price range, with models from £630 (Shimano Claris, rim brake) to £1050 (Shimano 105, rim brake) – sitting around the Cycle to Work voucher threshold thus confirming its place as a popular commuter.
 This said, it’s perfectly capable of race start lines and club runs alike.

-The Allez always had a fairly racey geometry, but the most recent model has seen this relaxed slightly under the title ‘wide ranging geometry’ which makes it more accessible and comfortable for those after a slightly more relaxed position.
+In the past, the Allez was more racey in its geo, but recent updates have seen this relaxed slightly under the title ‘wide ranging geometry’ which makes it more accessible and comfortable for those after a slightly more relaxed position.
 The stem can still be slammed, however, to give a position not that far off the Tarmac.

-The newest Allez has a full carbon fork which previously featured on S-Works models and substantially reduces the weight.
+The newer Allez has a full carbon fork which previously featured on S-Works Tarmac models and substantially reduces the weight.
 Mudguard and pannier eyelets are included to make commuting an option, too.

 The bikes all come with compact 50/34 chainsets and 11-32 cassettes – these will allow plenty of room for shifting down on the hills.
 However, you’ll notice larger jumps between gears when compared with a narrower cassette – but if this is a problem it’s an easy component to swap.